-- Led the Global Customer Engagement (formerly Global Sales & Marketing) organization to deliver increased gross margin and global optical market share - Achieved these positively differentiated results during a continued period of variable customer spending and intense competition within our industry sector - Oversaw several new strategic customer wins across our entire solutions portfolio - Supported initiatives during the pandemic to enhance our customer engagement model and virtual customer - Focused on expanding internal go-to-market resources in the areas of IP and automation
+Mr. Phipps led our Global Customer Engagement organization to deliver solid year-over-year revenue growth as well as increased gross margin and global optical market share.
+These positively differentiated results were achieved during a continued period of variable customer spending and intense competition within our industry sector.
+Mr. Phipps oversaw several new strategic customer wins across our solutions portfolio, which significantly contributed to our business diversification.
+He supported initiatives during the COVID-19 pandemic to enhance our customer engagement model and virtual customer collaboration tools.
+He also continued to focus on expanding our internal go-to-market resources in the areas of IP and automation, and served as executive co-sponsor of our Diversity & Inclusion program.